atick-faisal/label-studio/docs/source/guide/storage.md

 ###  Set up an S3 connection with IAM role access

-If you want to use a revocable method to grant Label Studio access to your Amazon S3 bucket, use an IAM role and its temporary security credentials instead of an access key ID and secret.
-This added layer of security is only available in Label Studio Enterprise.
-For more details about security in Label Studio and Label Studio Enterprise, see [Secure Label Studio](security.html).
+If you want to use a revocable method to grant Annotation Hub access to your Amazon S3 bucket, use an IAM role and its temporary security credentials instead of an access key ID and secret.
+This added layer of security is only available in Annotation Hub Enterprise.
+For more details about security in Annotation Hub and Annotation Hub Enterprise, see [Secure Annotation Hub](security.html).

 #### Set up an IAM role in Amazon AWS

-!!! note "Notice for Label Studio Cloud users"
+!!! note "Notice for Annotation Hub Cloud users"
     <ul><li><p>On <strong>April 7th 2025</strong>, new storage connections will require an update to the AWS principal in your IAM role policy.</p>

-    <p>If you set up your IAM role prior to April 7th, 2025 and you have already been using it with Label Studio, you must <b>add</b> the following to your principal list before you can set up new storage connection in Label Studio projects:
+    <p>If you set up your IAM role prior to April 7th, 2025 and you have already been using it with Annotation Hub, you must <b>add</b> the following to your principal list before you can set up new storage connection in Annotation Hub projects:

     <p><code>"arn:aws:iam::490065312183:role/label-studio-app-production"</code></p>